derrickoswald/things/README.md

 Thing Tracker Network experimentation.

+#Architecture
+An architecture document is available in open document format in the documentation directory, or [online](documentation/things%20Architecture.md)

 #Developer Instructions
 These instructions are fairly rough and haven't been tried out on a virgin machine, but this is pretty much what you need to do to contribute to or develop code for **_things_**.
 * Install git.